aleimba/bac-genomics-scripts/README.md

 To download the repository, use either the 'Download zip' button on the right hand side or clone the repository with `git`:

     git clone https://github.com/aleimba/bac-genomics-scripts.git

+If there is an update to this GitHub repository (see above [commits](https://github.com/aleimba/bac-genomics-scripts/commits/master) and [releases](https://github.com/aleimba/bac-genomics-scripts/releases)), you can refresh your **local** repository by using the following command **inside** the local folder:

+    git pull

 To install the scripts, copy them to your '*/bin*' folder and make them executable